-Customized ecommerce stores with SKU management capabilities allow storing shipping details of products so that whenever customers visit your website they can know all the information regarding the same very easily.
-This allows them to finalize their product within no time and boosts up revenue generation for retailers without wasting much time.
+Customized ecommerce stores with SKU management capabilities allow storing shipping details of products so that whenever customers visit your website, they can quickly know all the information regarding the same.
+This will enable them to finalize their product speedily and boosts revenue generation for retailers without wasting much time.

 6.)
 Product images

-This type of solution helps retailers in designing multiple pages on the web where they can upload detailed information about products along with image format which makes it easier for common people to understand the topic properly.
-If you are planning to develop an online store then you need not look beyond customized eCommerce sites with SKU management capabilities because it has proven itself as a perfect solution for business owners for promoting their brand name.
+This type of solution helps retailers design multiple web pages where they can upload detailed information about products along with image format, making it easier for ordinary people to understand the topic properly.
+Suppose you plan to develop an online store.
+In that case, you need not look beyond customized eCommerce sites with SKU management capabilities because it has proven itself as a perfect solution for business owners to promote their brand name.

 How to create an SKU for an eCommerce store

-Key Takeaway: The first step towards creating an eCommerce SKU involves deciding how customers will transact with you i.e. whether they will be buying it through your online shopping cart or if they will come directly to your physical store/warehouse for purchasing it.
+Key Takeaway: The first step towards creating an eCommerce SKU involves deciding how customers will transact with you, i.e., whether they will buy it through your online shopping cart or come directly to your physical store/warehouse to purchase it.

-Here are the various steps involved in creating a SKU which you can use for your eCommerce store:
+Here are the various steps involved in creating an SKU that you can use for your eCommerce store:

 Which type of product are you selling on your eCommerce store?
-Here are some of the common product types that most businesses usually deal with on their website.
-Depending upon what kind of product you are selling, different specifications will be required for making an effective SKU.
+Here are some standard product types that most businesses usually deal with on their website.
+Different specifications will be required to make an effective SKU depending on what kind of product you are selling.

 -Books & DVDs etc.,